 Building Strong Local Food System Enterprises

-The annual operating budget for our organization's many programs and services
+Annual operating budget for our many programs

-Of our annual operating budget is earned income from services like Market Mobile
+Of our annual operating budget is earned income

 A “50 by 60” Vision